sajedian/seek-and-speak/README.md

 ## Gameplay

 Gameplay is demonstrated below first using speech recognition, then using text entry.
+When using speech recognition, users can either say or spell the word.

 <p align="center"> <img width="300" src="images/gameplay.gif"> </p>

 ## Installation
-Seek and speak has no dependencies.
+Seek and Speak has no dependencies.
 Simply clone or download the repository.

 ## License